-Why not start your week with a little fun?
+Why not start your New Year with a little fun?

 Here’s some rhetorical questions you may like to ponder: